Newport Jazz Festival

 The Newport Jazz Festival is an annual American multi-day jazz music festival held every summer in Newport, Rhode Island.
 Elaine Lorillard established the festival in 1954, and she and husband Louis Lorillard financed it for many years.
 They hired George Wein to organize the first festival and bring jazz to Rhode Island.

 Most of the early festivals were broadcast on Voice of America radio, and many performances were recorded and released as albums.
 In 1972, the Newport Jazz Festival was moved to New York City.
 In 1981, it became a two-site festival when it was returned to Newport while continuing in New York.
 From 1984 to 2008, the festival was known as the JVC Jazz Festival; in the economic downturn of 2009, JVC ceased its support of the festival and was replaced by CareFusion.

 The festival is hosted in Newport at Fort Adams State Park.
 It is often held in the same month as the Newport Folk Festival.

 Festival's establishment at Newport

 1950s

 In 1954, the first Newport Jazz Festival (billed as the "First Annual American Jazz Festival") was held at Newport Casino, in the Bellevue Avenue Historic District of Newport, Rhode Island.
 It incorporated academic panel discussions and featured live musical performances.

+While the Newport Jazz Festival was billed in 1954 as the "First Annual American Jazz Festival," earlier large-scale annual jazz festivals had already been established in the United States, most notably the Cavalcade of Jazz, produced by impresario Leon Hefflin Sr. beginning in 1945 at Wrigley Field in Los Angeles.

 The live performances were set outdoors, on a lawn.
 These performances were given by a number of notable jazz musicians, including Billie Holiday, and were emceed by Stan Kenton.

 The festival was hailed by major magazines and newspapers, and some 13,000 people attended between the two days.
 In general, the festival was regarded as a major success.